 Ken teaches on multiple courses at the College, including the BVetMed, BSc in Bioveterinary Science and intercalated BSc in Comparative Pathology.
 He chairs the BVetMed Finals Examination Board and is a Fellow of the Higher Education Academy.

-Ken is an RCVS Recognised Specialist in Veterinary Pathology and is involved in training and mentoring the senior clinical training scholars working on the diagnostic rota in anatomic and clinical pathology.
+Ken is an RCVS Recognised Specialist in Veterinary Pathology and is involved in training and mentoring clinical residents and interns through his role as Head of the Graduate School.
 He has a wide range of publications that are based on his diagnostic work undertaken in collaboration with clinical colleagues within and outwith the RVC.

 Ken is a past President of the British Society of Veterinary Pathology.
 He chaired the Speciality Advisory Committee (SAC) on Veterinary Pathology of the Royal College of Pathologists from 2008-2010 and rejoined the SAC from 2015-2017 to oversee the implementation of the new FRCPath veterinary curriculum in anatomic pathology.
+He has served on the Council of the Royal College of Veterinary Surgeons as well as having been a member of the RCVS Education Committee and Professional Qualifications Subcommittee.
 Ken is a regular reviewer for multiple scientific journals and sits on the Editorial Boards of the Journal of Comparative Pathology and the Journal of Feline Medicine and Surgery.

 People: Ken Smith